musikele/musikele.github.io/_posts/2022-02-11-going-to-rebuild-this-blog-with-11ty.md

 Here's a quick list of things I'll have to check after the migration:

-* All articles and pages are at the **same URL** as before.
+* All articles and pages must be at the **same URL** as before.
 This is very important for SEO and discoverability.
 * all **links must work** exactly the same and point to the same places.
 Again, SEO and discoverability are my main drivers here.
 * **metadata** for sharing on social networks should remain the same.
 * the website must **look good** on every display.